|Country Information & Lifestyle|

 Transylvania and in fact all of Romania is so beautiful, rich in forests, bears sill roam in the mountains, lush valleys with waterfalls, medieval towns, castles and so much more.

 Every visitor to Romania should try the excellent and delicious local dishes.
-Every area has their own specialty these are just some to whet your appetite.
+Every area has their own speciality these are just some to whet your appetite.

 The famous sour soup - ciorba made from fermented bran, bacon, potatoes, beef or chicken is really tasty, Modlo Veneasca is a hearty meat stew and Mititel are small grilled sausages perfumed with aromatic herbs.